 How Long Am I Contagious with Shingles?

-Shingles are not contagious between individuals, but the virus (VZV) that causes it can be transmitted.
+Shingles is not contagious between individuals, but the virus (VZV) that causes it can be transmitted.
 A person with shingles can spread the virus to another, leading to them developing chickenpox, especially if they encounter someone who has never had chickenpox before.

-You are at your most contagious with shingles when blisters are present, and the rash is oozing fluid.
+You are at your most contagious with shingles when blisters are present and the rash is oozing fluid.
 Once the rash forms scabs, the likelihood of transmitting the virus to others significantly decreases.
 It normally takes around a week to 10 days for the scabs to dry out.

 Even if you’re on holiday in a warm climate, it’s still important to keep the dried-out rash as covered as possible – not just to minimise the chances of spreading infection, but also to protect this vulnerable area of skin from any sun damage.